 How Much Does the New Jersey Electrical Contractor Bond Cost?

-The $1,000 New Jersey Electrical Contractor Bond costs just $50 for a three year term.
+The $1,000 New Jersey Electrical Contractor Bond costs either $50 for a three-year term or $2 per month.

 How Does New Jersey Define “Electrical Contractor”?